idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 ## Reactor

-The Reactor module adds advanced meshing capabilities to MOOSE so that users can create complex-geometry meshes related to the structures of reactor cores.
-This includes objects for creating and modifying hexagonal mesh components for assemblies, stitching assemblies together to form core meshes, creating peripheral regions for assemblies and cores, adding IDs for pins and assembly regions, and enabling the dynamic and static simulation of rotational control drums.
+Adds advanced meshing capabilities to MOOSE so that users can create complex-geometry meshes related to the structures of reactor cores.
+This includes:

+- Creating and modifying hexagonal mesh components for assemblies
+- Stitching assemblies together to form core meshes
+- Creating peripheral regions for assemblies and cores
+- Adding IDs for pins and assembly regions
+- Enabling the dynamic and static simulation of rotational control drums.

 !---

+## Reactor: Meshing a Microreactor

+!media tutorials/darcy_thermo_mech/reactor_microreactor.png

+!---

 ## Stochastic Tools

-The stochastic tools module is a toolbox designed for performing stochastic analysis for MOOSE-based applications.
+A toolbox designed for performing stochastic analysis for MOOSE-based applications.

 !---